iontodirel/ham_radio_services/README.md

 Update the `digirig_config.json` file to find your sound card, based on the information from find_devices.

 Run everything with `docker compose build` followed by `docker compose up`.

+### Volume level

+Use alsamixer to *one time* adjust the sound level of your sound card.
+This is not typically necessary, and the defaults are just fine.

 **THAT'S IT THE END**